CGN lamb’s lettuce collection

 Maintenance

-To regenerate accessions, seeds are sown in November and plants are overwintered under frost-proof greenhouse conditions.
+Lamb’s lettuce accessions are regenerated in case of insufficient germination or depleted seed stocks.
+Lamb’s lettuce is sown in November and plants are overwintered under frost proof greenhouse conditions.
 Due to the selfing nature of lamb’s lettuce, regeneration can be carried out without specific protective measures to avoid pollination between accessions.
 A few meters distance is maintained between accessions to minimise the risk of contamination.
-Seed harvesting takes place in May-June.
+Seed harvesting takes place in May or June.

 Phenotypic data for cultivars that were described by the Netherlands Inspection Service for Horticulture (Naktuinbouw) are made available as downloadable files on CGN’s website.
-In 2019 the entire collection was grown in a field trial and described for various morphological traits.
-These data and pictures of the materials are available from CGN’s website.
-Evaluation programs with the breeding industry have so far not taken place.
+In 2019, the entire collection was grown in a field trial and described for various morphological traits.
+These data and pictures of the accessions are also available from CGN’s website.